zowe/zowe-explorer-vscode/README.md

 # Visual Studio Code Extension for Zowe

 The Visual Studio Code (VSC) Extension for Zowe lets you interact with data sets that are stored on IBM z/OS mainframes.
 You can explore data sets, view their contents, make changes, and upload those changes to the mainframe.
 Interacting with data sets from VSC can be more convenient than using command-line interfaces or 3270 emulators.

 The VSC Extension for Zowe is powered by [Zowe CLI](https://zowe.org/home/).
 The extension demonstrates the potential for plug-ins powered by Zowe.

-**Important Note**: This extension is a work in progress and contains native code to retrieve securely stored credentials from Zowe CLI.
-The version published to the marketplace is built for Visual Studio Code for Windows x64.

-If your architecture differs, you might receive the following error:

-`could not retrieve secure field 'user' ...`

-You can attempt to rebuild it for your platform by navigating to the following directory within your home directory (C:\Users\youruserID on Windows, ~ on Mac/ Linux):
- `<yourhomedirectory>/.vscode/extension/zowe.vscode-extension-for-zowe-x.x.x/` where `x.x.x` is the version number of the extension.
-After navigating to that directory you should be able to issue the command `npm install` to rebuild the extension for your platform.

-If `npm install` does not resolve the error, you can rebuild Keytar manually:

-1. In Visual Studio Code, navigate to `Help` -> `About`
-2. Note your `Architecture` (most likely ia32)
-3. Navigate to the Keytar directory `<yourhomedirectory>/.vscode/extension/zowe.vscode-extension-for-zowe-x.x.x/node_modules/keytar`
-4. Open the `package.json` and locate the npm prebuild script for your VSCode architecture (e.g. `prebuild-electron-ia32`)
-5. Execute `npm run <the script you chose from (4)>` (e.g. `npm run prebuild-electron-ia32`)

 ## Table of Contents
 * [Prerequisites](#prerequisites)